 Frequently asked questions

 Timber Living offer both 45mm and 60mm wall thickness.
-Most of our log cabins are double wall, (45mm outer wall with 100mm cavity for insulation, and an internal wall of 30mm).
+Most of our log cabins are double-walled, (45mm outer wall with 100mm cavity for the insulation, and an internal wall of 30mm).
 This double wall build offers the best solution for insulation, structural strength and elimination of damp risk.